-1. At the conclusion of a reverse mortgage, the borrower must repay the loan and may have to sell the home or repay the loan from other assets; 2.
-Charges will be assessed with the loan, which may include an origination fee, closing costs, mortgage insurance premiums and servicing fees that will be added to the loan balance; 3.
-As with any home-secured loan, the borrower must meet their loan obligations: keeping current with property-related taxes, insurance, maintenance and any homeowners association fees; failure to pay these amounts may cause the loan to come due, may subject the property to a tax lien or other encumbrances, or may result in the loss of the home; 4.
+1. At the conclusion of a reverse mortgage, the borrower must repay the loan and may have to sell the home or repay it from other assets; 2.
+Charges will be assessed, which may include an origination fee, closing costs, mortgage insurance premiums and servicing fees that will be added to the loan balance; 3.
+As with any home-secured credit, the borrower must meet all obligations: keeping current with property-related taxes, insurance, maintenance and any homeowners association fees; failure to pay these amounts may cause the mortgage to come due, may subject the property to a tax lien or other encumbrances, or may result in the loss of the home; 4.
 The loan balance grows over time, and interest is charged on the outstanding balance.
-The interest on the loan is not deductible from the income tax return until the borrower makes partial or full repayment.
+The accrued interest is not deductible from the income tax return until the borrower makes partial or full repayment.